-Single-member LLCs can elect to be taxed as a disregarded entity.
+Like a sole proprietorship, single-member LLCs can elect to be taxed as a disregarded entity.
 In fact, this is the default tax structure for LLCs with only one owner.
 The disregarded entity tax structure is a pass-through tax structure where the profits pass directly to the owner and are reported as self-employment income on his or her personal tax return.

 Multi-member LLCs default tax structure is the partnership tax structure.
 The partnership tax structure is a pass-through tax structure for partnerships and multi-member LLCs where the profits pass directly to the owners and are reported as self-employment income on each member's personal tax return.

-First, if any of the owners of an s-corporation also manage or are employees of the organization, S corp tax designation requires that they must pay themselves a fair salary (and the appropriate taxes be withheld) through the corporation.
+If any of the owners of an s-corporation also manage or are employees of the organization, S corp tax designation requires that they must pay themselves a fair salary (and the appropriate taxes be withheld) through the corporation.

-However, unlike a partnership’s passthrough taxation, any profits of an S corporation over and above the owners’ salary are treated as a distribution rather than as self-employment.
+Unlike a partnership’s passthrough taxation, any profits of an S corporation over and above the owners’ salary are treated as a distribution rather than as self-employment.
 Thus shareholders pay tax on the capital gains that are passed through to them but do not pay self-employment tax on the distribution portion of the proceeds.

-Both LLCs and corporations can also choose to be taxed as C corps.
 The C corporation tax structure taxes the corporation on their profits less any deductions, credits, or losses.
 The current top corporate tax rate is 21%.
 The owners or shareholders of the C corp then only pay income tax on any dividends issued by the corporation at the preferred capital gains tax rate.

 C corporation tax designations simplify tax reporting for the company and shareholders alike.
 They also make it easy to retain and reinvest earnings in the company, as shareholders only pay taxes on dividends distributed by the corporation.
 It is clear from these reasons alone why investors prefer to invest in C corporations.